tylim88/FirelordJSDoc/docs/highlights/get.md

 # Get 🌊

-This page discuss how get works in general, we will use `get` in the example, but it works the same for`transaction.get`.
+This page discusses how get works in general, we will use `get` in the example, but it works the same for`transaction.get`.

 The documentSnapshot section also works similarly for `onSnapshot` and `GetDocs`.